trekhleb/homemade-machine-learning/README.md

 #### Launching Jupyter Locally

 All demos in the project may be run directly in your browser without installing Jupyter locally.
-But if you want to launch [Jupyter Notebook](http://jupyter.org/) locally you may do it be running the following command from the root folder of the project:
+But if you want to launch [Jupyter Notebook](http://jupyter.org/) locally you may do it by running the following command from the root folder of the project:

 ```bash
 jupyter notebook